 When you're making your fairy garden in a teacup or teapot it's a good idea to add some stones to the bottom of your container, since succulents don't like to be too wet, and they have no drainage holes.

-Next add in your succulent plants.
-I found some of my plants from the nursery were too big for my small containers, so I just divided them.
-To divide them look for natural separations and just pull them apart.
-Leave as much soil around the roots as you can.
 This part can be a little nerve wracking, but just carefully go for it.
 I did mine a few weeks ago and they look amazing, so I know it didn't damage them at all to divide them up.

 When you're placing your plants, be sure to leave a small place for your village.
 Start by adding some fine pea gravel to the exposed soil.
-Then, I added two or three houses to each one, and two or three of the mushrooms.
+This looks great, but will also help keep the plant moist.

 I love how whimsical and fun they are.